iotaledger/iota-wiki/shimmer/learn/governance/governance-scope.md

 (Defined by the IOTA Foundation)

-This list will be extended with the maturity of the Shimmer protocol by the IF engineering Team with the goal to open more programm parameters to governance.
+This list will be extended with the maturity of the Shimmer protocol by the IF engineering Team with the goal to open more programmable parameters to governance.

 Changes are allowed in the following areas: